 Before I talk you out of it, though, let’s take a look at the reasons why mulching around tomato plants is a good idea.

 Why Mulch Tomatoes?

-Mulching around your tomato plants has several important benefits that improve the health of plants and give them a better chance of survival.
+Mulching around your tomato plants has several important benefits that improve the health of plants and give them a better chance of survival, including:

-First of all, mulching around your tomato plants suppresses weeds by preventing other seeds from growing.
+Mulching around your tomato plants will suppress weeds by preventing other seeds from growing.
 As an added benefit, if you spread mulch over established weeds, it can smother them due to lack of sunlight and air.

 With less competition from weeds, your tomato plants will have more water, nutrients, and sunlight.
 This means more energy to grow and produce lots of fruit for a good harvest.